fbgallet/roam-extension-find-replace/README.md

 - __[Bulk append/prepend](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#-bulk-change-format-of-selected-blocks-command) strings, ie. at the beginning or/and at the end of a set of selected blocks.__
 - __[Full regular expressions support](https://github.com/fbgallet/roam-extension-find-replace/blob/main/README.md#full-regex-support)__

-__Update to v.2: november 19th 2022 [See changelog here for an overview of updates and new features](https://github.com/fbgallet/roam-extension-find-replace/blob/main/CHANGELOG.md) 🆕__
+__Update to v.3: December 7th 2022 [See changelog here for an overview of updates and new features](https://github.com/fbgallet/roam-extension-find-replace/blob/main/CHANGELOG.md) 🆕__

 __💡 All the commands are available via the command palette (Cmd-Ctrl + P).
 Enter "Find & R..." and you will see all of them.__